Wilhelm Martin Luther: Life

 In addition to his work in the library, he was also active in teaching and published several articles on library science and librarianship.
 In 1959 he was appointed honorary professor in Göttingen, where he taught general bibliography and documentation, library science and history of science.
 For the second edition of the "Handbuch der Bibliothekswissenschaften" he revised the chapter on the use of libraries, together with Wilhelm Krabbe he wrote the "Lehrbuch der Bibliotheksverwaltung".

 With Willi Kahl he published the Repertorium der Musikwissenschaft (Repertory of Musicology), an important location reference for music literature in German libraries.
-On the occasion of the 200th anniversary of the death of Johann Sebastian Bach he prepared the exhibition "Documenta", which was shown in Göttingen, Schaffhausen, Florence and Milan and attracted more than 20,000 visitors.
-Since 1961, Luther also served as director of the Johann-Sebastian-Bach-Institut in Göttingen.
+On the occasion of the 200th anniversary of the death of Johann Sebastian Bach he prepared the exhibition Documenta, which was shown in Göttingen, Schaffhausen, Florence and Milan and attracted more than 20,000 visitors.
+Since 1961, Luther also served as director of the Johann Sebastian Bach Institute in Göttingen.